 - Access to capital: Make sure local businesses know about the U.S. Department of Agriculture’s Rural Economic Development Loan and Grant Program.
-Nonprofit utilities can get ten year, zero-interest loans to support rural business projects that create and retain rural employment.
-Learn more at RD.USDA.gov.
+Nonprofit utilities can get 10 year, zero-interest loans to support rural business projects that create and retain rural employment.
+Learn more at the US Department of Agriculture website.

 - Networking and Mentorship: Most communities have a chamber of commerce and service groups.
 Make sure at least one if not more of your leadership team attend community networking events, and join a service group.
 To become a mentor, work with the local chamber to pair one or more people from your leadership team with budding entrepreneurs.
 You might invest no more than an hour a month sharing ideas over coffee, but it demonstrates public power’s commitment to economic development.